JakeTurner616/JakeTurner616.github.io/_posts/2022-10-06-reboot-to-bios.md

 ---
 layout: post
 comments: true
-title: "reboot-to-bios - A simple batch and bash file to act as a clone of ASROCK reboot to uefi, but for non ASROCK motherboards."
+title: "reboot-to-bios - A simple batch / bash file to act as a clone of ASROCK reboot to UEFI"
 redirect_from:
   - /reboot-to-bios/
   - /reboot-to-BIOS/